kamali-sina/kamali-sina.github.io/_pages/about.md

 ## Who am I?

 I'm Sina Kamali, an undergraduate computer engineering student living in Tehran, Iran.
 I first learned about programming in high school, but quickly realized I needed could create custom code to automate many of my daily tasks.
 I developed a passion for software development as I began to write more code throughout my studies and personal projects.
 I have developed several open-source projects which I encourage you to read more about on my GitHub page.
-Today, I work as an undergraduate research assistant focusing on cryptocurrency and other related topics.
+Today, I work as an undergraduate research assistant at the University of Tehran, focusing on cryptocurrency and other related topics.

 ## What are my research interests?

 Ever since I learned about blockchains, I've been fascinated by the possibilities and capabilities they have.
 Today I am interested in different topics in cryptocurrency and blockchain technologies, network security, cryptography, and computer networks. more specifically topics I am interested in are:

-**Blockchains and Cryptocurrency**
+### Blockchains and Cryptocurrency

 * Alternative consensuses (i.e. Proof of Human Work, Proof of Useful Work, etc.)
 * Blockchain Development (i.e. Smart Contracts)